~/blog/0xc0000409-crash-detective-2080ti

 If the crash reason was emitted at all, it had a 0.1-second lifespan before its own restart overwrote it.
 (Caveat: I didn't manage to preserve that line, so I can't prove it was emitted — but this setup makes the stderr unreliable either way, and that's what needs fixing.)
 That "blank log" I was staring at wasn't blank because there was no cause; it was blank because I was always one step late — what I saw was always the post-restart version.

-That's the concrete mechanism behind "a self-restarting service is the best at burying the reason for its own crash."
+That's the concrete mechanism.
 The restart gives the service resilience (the client only catches one 503 and recovers), but that same restart destroys the evidence of every crash.
 Resilience and observability are at odds here, and the default config picked resilience at observability's expense.

-Catching the culprit, part two: go to the OS layer — the Event Log is the real source of evidence
+Catching the culprit, part two: the Event Log is the real source of evidence

 With the application's own log untrustworthy, I went a layer deeper: OS-layer crash reporting.